vickstrom/katacoda-scenarios/automation-of-model-evaluation/step4.md

 Download it and copy its content.

 ![alt text](./assets/save_private_key.png "create_app")
 Let's create a file for storing it: `private-key.pem`{{open}}.
 Copy the contents of the key to that file.
-Additionally, save the path to the key inside `.env`.
+Additionally, save the path to the key inside `.env`{{open}}.
 Now it should look similar to this:

 ```bash
 APP_ID=6329884